 The combination of human influence, climate change and vast biodiversity put the future of the Cerrado in a perilous balance.
 Since 2017, almost a quarter of the entire ecoregion has become a protected area.

-The Cerrado Group is proud to make an annual contribution to the World Wildlife Fund who are actively working to preserve and protect our name sake.
+The Cerrado Group is proud to make an annual contribution to The Nature Conservancy who are actively working to preserve and protect our world.

 The Cerrado Group